Angular-Wave/angular.ts/src/directive/input/input.md

 - maxlength.
 Setting the attribute to a negative or non-numeric value, allows view values of any
 - length.
 - @param {string=} ngPattern Sets `pattern` validation error key if the ngModel {@link ngModel.NgModelController#$viewValue $viewValue}
-- value does not match a RegExp found by evaluating the AngularJS expression given in the attribute value.
+- value does not match a RegExp found by evaluating the AngularTS expression given in the attribute value.
 - If the expression evaluates to a RegExp object, then this is used directly.
 - If the expression evaluates to a string, then it will be converted to a RegExp
 - after wrapping it in `^` and `$` characters.
 For instance, `"abc"` will be converted to